Information theory for dimensionality reduction in dynamical systems: VIB for fluid flow around a cylinder

 \subsection{Eigenfunction computation via dynamic mode decomposition}

-Here we provide some additional details on the computation used to generate components of Fig.~\ref{fig:cylinderflow}.
-The true Koopman modes were computed using dynamical mode decomposition (DMD) \cite{rowley2009_dmd,schmid_2010_dmd,tu2014}.
+Here we provide some additional details on the computation used to generate components of Fig.~5 of the main text.
+The true Koopman modes were computed using dynamical mode decomposition (DMD) \cite{rowley2009_dmd,schmid_2010_dmd,tu2014}, also described below in Section~\ref{sct:compare:dmd}.
 DMD attempts to find a finite dimensional approximation of the Koopman operator using $n$ snapshots of the system's state $x\in \mathbb{R}^d$ which are assembled into a data matrix $\mathbf{X}\in\mathbb{R}^{n\times d}$.
 One then attempts to find a linear evolution operator $K$ which propagates the state forward in time

 The approximate Koopman operator is given by the least squares solution $K=\mathbf{X}_{t+\Delta t}\mathbf{X}_{t}^{+}$ where $\mathbf{X}_{t}^{+}$ denotes the pseudo-inverse of $\mathbf{X}_{t}$.
 Approximate Koopman eigenfunctions are given by $\phi_n(x)= x\cdot w_n $ where $w_n$ denotes the $n$th eigenvector of the matrix $K$ and is known as the $n$th DMD mode, denoted by $m^{(n)}$ in the main text.